Tom Hidley: Westlake Audio and Eastlake Audio

-While at Record Plant, Hidley also began selling pro audio equipment system packages from the garage of his home in Westlake Village, which is next to Thousand Oaks, California.
+While at Record Plant, Hidley also began selling professional audio equipment system packages from the garage of his home in Westlake Village, which is next to Thousand Oaks, California.
 He named his company Westlake Audio.
 In 1971, Hidley partnered with Glenn Phoenix and Paul Ford to open Westlake Audio on Wilshire Boulevard in Los Angeles.
 Westlake specialized in selling complete recording studio packages, including not only the design and construction of a studio space but all of the related pro audio equipment.
 That included a line of Hidley-designed speakers.
 Westlake was highly influential in standardizing acoustic design in the recording industry, with prospective studio clients commonly seeking out "Westlake rooms."

 In 1975, after spending a few years on three new Westlake-designed studios in Europe-one for The Moody Blues rock band, The Manor Studio, for businessman Richard Branson's Virgin Records in England and Mountain Studios for country/pop singer Anita Kerr in Montreux southeast of Lausanne, Switzerland.
 Hidley returned to the US and proposed opening a European Westlake Audio office.
 His partners unanimously opposed the idea, so Hidley sold his share of Westlake and founded Eastlake Audio in Switzerland, where he continued to design studios and sell monitor speakers.
 Sierra Audio, a sister company to Kent Duncan's Burbank recording studio Kendun Recorders, was formed to represent Eastlake Audio in the Western Hemisphere, South America, and the Pacific.

 Hidley Designs

-In 1980, Hidley sold Eastlake and moved to Hawaii intending to retire, but when Harumitsu Machijiri wanted Hidley to design Sedic Studios' new facilities in Tokyo, Hidley accepted with the condition that he would design and build two rooms: the first a Westlake/Eastlake design, and the second a new, improved design.
-Once built, the better-sounding room would be kept while the other would be demolished and rebuilt to match the better-sounding room.
+In 1980, Hidley sold Eastlake Audio and moved to Hawaii with the intent to retire, but when Harumitsu Machijiri wanted Hidley to design Sedic Studios' new facilities in Tokyo, Hidley accepted on the condition that he would design and build two rooms: the first a Westlake/Eastlake design, and the second a new improved design.
+Once built, the better-sounding room would be kept while the other would then be subsequently demolished and rebuilt to match the improved design.
 Machijiri agreed and Hidley worked with former Pioneer speaker designer Shozo Kinoshita on the project.
 Inspired by his new "Non-Environment" control room concepts, Hidley returned to both the studio design business and Switzerland, where he founded Hidley Designs in 1986.

 Later life and death

 In 2005, Hidley and his wife moved to Australia on his four-year retirement visa.
-He died at his home in Bangkok, Thailand, in early May 2025, at the age of 93.
+He died at his home in Bangkok, Thailand, on May 2, 2025, at the age of 93.